-Your page is plastered with before and after pictures of people, pictures of the products that you’re selling or you’re only posting links to your sales page where they will find more stuff to buy.
+Your page is plastered with before and after pictures.
+Pictures of people, pictures of the products that you’re selling or you’re only posting links to your sales page where they will find more stuff to buy.

 People don’t buy from someone they don’t trust.

 If the only thing they see on your page on their feed is a post asking them to buy all the time, they will unfollow or unlike your page immediately.Use your page to build relationships and establish your reputation.
 Share content on your page that inspires people, content that helps them solve a problem in their business for free.Click To Tweet Share content that puts a smile on their face.
 80% of your content should be about people visiting your page, how you want them to feel and the value you are providing.
 20% should be about your product meaning only 2 of your daily posts.